Every chapter of my career added a layer. Together, they crystallized something the field needs and rarely finds.

 I made the transition into data science and machine learning, bringing quantitative rigor to complement what came before.
 I developed curricula covering supervised and unsupervised learning, neural networks, CNNs, GANs, AI ethics, and the linear algebra underlying it all — implemented in Python on real-world datasets.

-At North Shore Hebrew Academy, I built a three-track AI curriculum currently teaching AI Principles 1 and 2, covering supervised and unsupervised learning, CNNs, NLP, and reinforcement learning — all implemented in Python on real-world datasets, with ethics woven into every layer.
-Also teaches Computer Science Essentials, Python, and mathematics through Calculus 3.
+At a prestigious private high school in New York, I built a three-track AI curriculum covering AI Principles 1 and 2 — supervised and unsupervised learning, CNNs, NLP, and reinforcement learning — all implemented in Python on real-world datasets, with ethics woven into every layer.
+Also taught Computer Science Essentials, Python, and mathematics through Calculus 3.
 Students from that program are now at Yale and UPenn doing original AI research.

 I consult on AI product strategy, AI product auditing, corporate training, workshop facilitation, and curriculum development.
 I offer private instruction for business leaders seeking to understand AI and ML.
 I write publicly about AI at the intersection of technology, ethics, society, and education.